Kärcher Steam vacuum cleaner SV 7

 Steam vacuum cleaner SV 7

-Steaming, vacuuming and drying in one step – the SV 7 steam vacuum cleaner combines multi-functionality and maximum convenience in a single device.
+Steaming, vacuuming and drying in a single pass - the SV 7 steam vacuum cleaner combines multifunctionality and maximum convenience in one device!

-The steam vacuum cleaner SV 7 from Kärcher combines the advantages of steam cleaners with the strengths of dry vacuum cleaners.
-It vacuums, for example, crumbs off the floor, wipes with a damp cloth and then dries the floor.
-And it does all this comfortably in a single step.
-With these impressive all-round machines and the appropriate accessories, everyone can keep their home clean – simply, comfortably, quickly and without chemicals.
+The Kärcher SV 7 steam vacuum cleaner combines the advantages of steam cleaners with the power of dry vacuum cleaners.
+For example, it picks up crumbs, wipes wet and subsequently dries floors, all in one easy procedure.
+These impressive all-round devices and matching accessories can clean any home easily, conveniently, quickly and without chemicals.

 Features and benefits